 TRA931X: Multi-role Syncal 30

 TRA931Y: As TRA931X but with component changes for operation at lower temperatures. -25 deg C

 i owen one and its a great rig, usb, lsb, am, cw..easy rig to work with, built in gold plated rollor tuner tunes from 1.6-29.999mhz. it has a built in swr meter for tunning, built in dehumidafier, about 11-LBS. w/o battery, i use to pc laptop batterys lithium light, you can run radio from 12-24vdc, 12v less output pwr, receiver good sensitivity, nice rit control good for cw with built in sidetone & delay, receives broadcast stations nice, lacking back light i guess to save pwr, you can switch from 5w or 20w, 2-inputs for 1.6 to 3mhz and 3 to 29.999mhz,2-inputs for headset and cw key, all in all the best all around radio for to money. they run forsale about $700-$1100 depending on etcs with it? from denny w7gg. hope this helps?

 Got mine in 2010, I have the battery case, handset, headphones and the whip.
 Radio can be carried on an Alice Pack with shelf which I have.
 Excellent receiver and transmitter.
 20W from Singapore to Japan (whip)and US (end fed 5m wire acting as vertical with counterpoise).
 Macho Radio for Macho Ham.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Racal TRA-931.
+We collect prices paid by real hams over the years to help you estimate the value of a used Racal TRA-931.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Racal TRA-931 might be around:
+Based on historic data, today's second-hand price of the Racal TRA-931 is around: